kvnxiao/tauri-nextjs-template/README.md

 yarn tauri dev
 ```

-This will allow the Next.js frontend to be loaded into a Tauri webview window.
+This will load the Next.js frontend directly in a Tauri webview window.

 ### Source structure